jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 In this exercise we are going to stitch together several elements that we have worked on throughout this lab.
 The routers in our lab have a number of topology-relevant configurations, including several that we've added over the course of labs 1 - 4.
 We will use the tools to examine how that data is communicated through the network and ultimately collected and populated into Jalapeno's DB.

 #### ISIS Link State
-   1. Monitor the BGP-LS *"ls_node"* topic for incoming BMP messages describing ISIS nodes in the network:
+   1. Monitor the BGP-LS *"ls_node"* Kafka topic for incoming BMP messages describing ISIS nodes in the network:

         ```
         ./kafka-console-consumer.sh --bootstrap-server localhost:9092  --topic gobmp.parsed.ls_node